 If you have been arrested for a theft crime — whether it was robbery, burglary or grand theft auto—you need to have an aggressive attorney in your corner dedicated to protecting your rights.
 The penalties associated with theft crimes can be severe, and you will want someone who knows the laws and knows the best ways to protect you against a conviction.

 By working with Thomas & Paulk, you can benefit from several things:

 - Free consultation

-No matter whether a person has been charged with a misdemeanor or felony theft crime, it is always in their best interest to obtain the services of a knowledgeable criminal attorney.
-People can save themselves a great deal of stress.
-Additionally, an attorney can negotiate with judges and prosecutors to possibly have the charges reduced, or in some cases, dismissed entirely.
+No matter whether a person has been charged with a misdemeanor or felony theft crime in Florida, it is always in their best interest to obtain the services of a knowledgeable criminal attorney.
+An attorney can investigate and negotiate with judges and prosecutors to possibly have the theft crime charges reduced, or in some cases, dismissed entirely.

-Theft is a criminal act that occurs when a person steals another person’s property without permission.
-Theft crimes tend to range in severity, from misdemeanor offenses to felony offenses.
-The type of offense is usually determined by the value of the property that was stolen by the theft crime offender.
+Theft occurs when a person steals another person’s property without their knowledge or permission.
+Theft crimes tend to range in severity, from non-violent misdemeanor offenses to serious and/or violent felony offenses.
+The type of offense is usually determined by the value of the property and how it was allegedly taken.

-When the item taken is considered to be particularly valuable, it is generally categorized as grand theft.
-Some ways that first-degree grand theft can occur include when the defendant is accused of taking property valued at $100,000 or more or taking shipping cargo valued at $50,000 or more.
-It may also be charged for committing a grand theft while using a motor vehicle as an instrument other than as a getaway or committing a theft that results in damage to real or personal property more than $3,000.
+When the item taken is particularly valuable, it is generally categorized as grand theft.
+A defendant may face first-degree grand theft charges, for example, if accused of taking property valued at $100,000 or more or taking shipping cargo valued at $50,000 or more.
+These charges may also apply to committing a grand theft while using a motor vehicle as an instrument other than as a getaway car or committing a theft that results in damage to real estate or personal property of more than $3,000.

-Grand theft is considered a first degree felony, punishable with the following:
+Grand theft is a first-degree felony, punishable by the following:

 - Imprisonment not exceeding 30 years; and